 Bottom line is,

-Not everyone entering a geofence will be shown an ad
+Not everyone entering a geofence will be shown an ad.
+This is how

 It’s simple, the more audience size your client wants to cover, the more impressions they need to buy.
-Use the rule of thumb that each 100,000 impressions cover approximately 1000 people.
+Use the rule of thumb that every 100,000 impressions cover approximately 1000 people.

 Tell your client if they would like to get in front of 5000 people who entered the geofence, 3 times a day for 30 days, their campaign should have a half million impressions.